gdiet/backup/README.md

-# DedupFS: Deduplicating File System
+# DedupFS: A Lightweight Deduplicating File System

 DedupFS is a file system perfectly suited for storing many backups of large collections of files - for example your whole photo collection.
 Yet DedupFS **is not** a "one click backup solution".
 It's better to regard DedupFS as a backup storage drive where you can backup way more files than on an ordinary storage drive.